 What is a $100,000 next-day deposit obligation?

-When you accumulate a tax amount equal to $100,000 or above on any day of the deposit period, you have to deposit the corresponding tax amount on the next business day regardless of your deposit schedule.
-If you have accumulated taxes of $100,000 or above at least once in the deposit period, you automatically become a semiweekly depositor for the rest of the calendar year and the following calendar year.
-Generally, it is not recommended to accumulate the tax liability after the deposit period ends.
+For example, If you’re a monthly schedule depositor and have accumulated taxes of $100,000 or above at least once in the deposit period, you automatically become a semiweekly depositor for the rest of the calendar year and the following calendar year.
+Generally, it is not recommended to accumulate tax liability after the deposit period ends.

 Check out the example below for further clarification.

 Star LLC is a monthly schedule depositor, as per their schedule, they have to deposit the tax before the 15th of the following month.
 In February, they accumulated the taxes of $25,000 and paid the taxes by March 15.
 On March 1, they aggregated the taxes of $123,000.
 Since they have acquired a tax above $100,000, they are liable to deposit the tax by the next day, March 2, according to the $100,000 next-day deposit rule.
 Also, they become a semiweekly schedule depositor for the rest of the calendar year.

 Consider that Mat LLC is a semiweekly schedule depositor who has accumulated a tax liability of $125,000 on Monday.
 According to the $100,000 next-day deposit rule, they should deposit this tax amount by the next day, Tuesday.
 They again accumulate the tax of $15,000 on Tuesday.
 As per the semiweekly schedule, they can deposit it by Friday since it does not exceed $100,000.